gnodet/mvx/BOOTSTRAP.md

 ### **Local Binary Detection**

-The wrapper automatically detects and uses `./mvx-dev` for development.
+The bootstrap automatically detects and uses `./mvx-dev` for development.

 ### **Development Workflow**